scapegoat-scala/sbt-scapegoat/README.md

 [info] [scapegoat]: Written XML report [/home/sam/development/workspace/elastic4s/target/scala-2.11/scapegoat-report/scapegoat.xml]
 ```

 You should find the reports inside `target/scala-2.11/scapegoat-report`.
 By default, the reports will be regenerated for all files on every invocation of the `scapegoat` task.
-If you'd prefer to only have reports generated for files that have changed between invocations, you can set the `scapegoatAlways` setting to false.
-You can then manually force a full inspection by invoking the `scapegoatForceClean` task, or by doing a full `clean`.
+If you'd prefer to only have reports generated for files that have changed between invocations, you can set the `scapegoatRunAlways` setting to false.
+You can then manually force a full inspection by invoking the `scapegoatClean` task, or by doing a full `clean`.

 #### Inspections list